 The first sign you should look for is the “https” in the URL of the site you are visiting.
 The “s” declares that this site is using an SSL Certificate.
 Then if you are using Firefox, clicking the padlock in the address bar brings up a preliminary dropdown that indicates a secure connection when properly configured SSL is in place.
 Click the arrow to the right of the dropdown to view more information about the certificate.

+There are various tools available to check if your SSL certificate is valid.
+But with the right know-how, you can do it yourself as well.
 Once you have located the SSL certificates housed on your web server, there are two ways to check their validity.

 The first option is to run the certlm.msc command, open the Certificates - Local Computer window and then go through the list of the certificates listed in the store to make sure only the legitimated ones are installed.
 It is a time-consuming job but doable.